psychdatascience/FDS-CourseOne/tu005_gitClone.md

 ### 2. Get the Repository URL

-- On the main page of your repository, you'll find a button labeled **"Code"** with a dropdown arrow.
+- On the main page of your repository, you'll find a button labeled **"Code"** with a dropdown arrow (the green button over towards the right, not the `<> Code` tab on the upper left).
 - Click on this button.
 You'll see a URL (it should end in `.git`).
 - Copy this URL.
 You'll use it to tell Git which repository you want to clone.